 More Scratch Tutorials & Games

-Now that you’ve built your Flappy Bird Game in Scratch, check out these other fun Scratch tutorials!
+Now that you’ve built your Flappy Bird Game in Scratch, check out these other fun Scratch game tutorials!

 - Flying Space Cat – Assist Space Cat in its space exploration mission by developing an enjoyable crystal-collecting game using Scratch programming platform.